Required Forms 2022

 - Tetanus must be within 10 years.
 Please enter this date regardless if using an immunization history.

 - Medications: This form is used by the BSA nationally, but Connecticut has special requirements for the administration of medications in camps, schools, etc. In Part D, there is a listing of medications that can be administered at camp without a physician’s order.
 It is very limited.
 For all other medications, both prescribed and over the counter, an Authorization for Administration of Medication form must be completed, signed, and dated by the physician and parent.
 A separate form is required for each medication.
-NOTE: All medications must be physically checked by the nurse at check-in and be in there originally packaging with Rx label.
+NOTE: All medications must be physically checked by the Health officer at check-in and be in the original packaging, with the original Prescription label.

 Part C: Physical Examination